daniellee6925/portfolio/public/learning_of_the_day.md

     - Python decorators are special functions that let you modify and extend the behavior of other functions or methods without changing their code
     - usually used for logging, checks, timing, caching
     - decorator takes function as an input, wraps it in another function, and adds some behavior

+ **Learning of the day (6/27)**
+- Learning
+- What is init?
+    - Init is a method in a python class.
+This method automatically called to allocate memory when a new object, instance of a class is created
+- What is a ternary operator?
+    - if a way of writing conditional statements in python
+    - true-value if condition else false-value
+- Global vs local variables
+    - Global: variables declared outside a function or in a global space.
+These variables can be accessed by any function
+    - Local: variables declared inside a function.
+These variables can only be accessed by the function in which it is defined in
+- What is @property?
+    - It is a python decorator that it used to define a function that behaves like an attribute.
+It allows you to access a method without calling it like a regular function.
+You can call by doing object.func_name
+- How is try/except used in Python?
+    - try/except is used to handle errors and prevent the program from crashing.
+You place the code that might error in the try block and if there is an error, you handle it with code in the except block.